 INF STD 272: Human-Computer Interaction

 "Intellectual Freedom is the right of every individual to both seek and receive information from all point of view without restrictions."

-This diagram illustrates information flowing from the source to the people through two different pipelines.
+This diagram illustrates information flow from the source to the public through two pipelines.

 A government website, such as DMV, is a channel through which the people obtain information on laws, policies, regulations, and services to help themselves to become more engaged and responsible citizens.
 When a government website fails to provide timely and relevant access or content to its constituents, it restricts their intellectual freedom.

 California is a diverse state with more than a quarter of residents being immigrants (foreign-born); they should not be marginalized based on language, age, and culture, or a combination of these intersectional factors.
 In this proposal, we address deficiency of DMV website and provide examples of new design elements that DMV can adopt to better meet its mission to serve the public.

 Intellectual Freedom is particular essential to people who are at risk, those who have a need for information but are prevented from having it.

 In the context of DMV website, we identified the following users that meet the criteria and created three personas to represent these target users.

 Who have language barriers